 # Continuous growth means challenging tasks

-To challenge yourself as a developer, it is worth to participate in as many and as diverse software projects as possible.
+To challenge yourself as a developer, and learn good programming habits as well as become better at it as a whole, it is worth to participate in many diverse software projects.
 If programming is your day-to-day job, consider what kind of tasks in your current project would be most challenging for you.
 Then talk about them with your superiors.
 If you see room for improvement in your current project, mention it.

 An interesting approach to learning to code is CodeKata, which emphasizes combining practical skills with theory.
 This approach assumes that after gaining new theoretical knowledge, you should use it in practice.
 The more you practice, the more you learn along the way.
 To learn all you can, practice often.
-In this approach practicing is the goal, not a solution.
+In this approach practicing is the goal and review your code often to learn what works and what doesn’t.
+Reading code even after something already works can be beneficial.

 However, remember to choose your tasks carefully.
 Be reasonable and avoid taking on too much complex work at once.
 Failures also can teach you a lot, but don’t bite off more than you can chew.
 Nevertheless, challenging yourself on your way to becoming a better programmer has many more advantages than disadvantages.